CptPalindrome/HonBot/README.md

   -Honbar will say the best emoji face in existence.

-<b>watch</b>

-  -Toggles the "Type Watch" feature on and off.
-Type watch has Honbar comment whenever someone starts typing.

 <b>say</b>

   -Honbar will say whatever it is you type after "say" and delete your message for you.
 He's talking!
 You can add /tts at the beginning and have him use tts in his message.
 Powerful!